 The Committee retains subjective discretion to adjust IBP measures as it determines appropriate.
-For the Fiscal 2020 IBP, the corporate performance goals were set higher than the goals established for the Fiscal 2019 program for non-GAAP revenue and non-GAAP operating income.
-A summary of the Fiscal 2020 IBP goals are as follows:
+The Fiscal 2021 IBP goals were as follows:

-Performance Metrics Threshold Plan (Target) Above Plan (1) 70% Non-GAAP revenue (billions) (2) \$74.1B \$82.4B \$102.1B 30% Non-GAAP operating income (billions) (3) \$5.7B \$6.3B \$7.9B IBP modifier 70% 100% 175%
+Performance Measures Weighting Threshold Plan (Target) Above Plan (1) Non-GAAP revenue (billions) (2) 50% \$72.2B \$80.2B \$104.3B Non-GAAP operating income (billions) (3) 50% \$5.2B \$5.8B \$7.6B IBP modifier 75% 100% 175%

-- (1) For Fiscal 2020, there was no cap on the IBP corporate performance modifier.
+- (1) For Fiscal 2021, there was no cap on the IBP corporate performance modifier.
 The modifier would increase on a linear basis for performance above target. - (2) For purposes of the IBP, non-GAAP revenue generally is calculated by adjusting Dell Technologies' net revenue as computed on a GAAP basis to exclude the impact of purchase accounting.
-Non-GAAP revenue for this purpose is not calculated in the same manner in which non-GAAP revenue is calculated for external financial reporting purposes.
-Non-GAAP revenue used for Fiscal 2020 IBP measures excludes the results of certain subsidiaries as described above. - (3) For purposes of the IBP, non-GAAP operating income generally is calculated by adjusting Dell Technologies' operating income as computed on a GAAP basis to exclude the impact of purchase accounting, amortization of intangibles, transaction-related expenses and other corporate expenses.
-Non-GAAP operating income for this purpose is not calculated in the same manner in which non-GAAP operating income is calculated for external financial reporting purposes.
-Non-GAAP operating income used for Fiscal 2020 IBP measures excludes the results of certain subsidiaries as described above.
+Non-GAAP revenue for this purpose does not equal externally reported non-GAAP revenue for Dell Technologies as the IBP measure excludes the results of certain subsidiaries. - (3) For purposes of the IBP, non-GAAP operating income generally is calculated by adjusting Dell Technologies' operating income as computed on a GAAP basis to exclude the impact of purchase accounting, amortization of intangibles, transaction-related expenses, stock-based compensation expense and other corporate expenses.
+Non-GAAP operating income for this purpose does not equal externally reported non-GAAP operating income for Dell Technologies as the IBP measure excludes the results of certain subsidiaries.